I'm not sure how to start the LHL Schoolroom. How do I begin and what materials do I need?

 and we will happily make changes as is needed.

 due to the extensive digital (downloadable PDF's) within the content of this program and online resources, REFUNDS are NOT available.

 I have different-aged children at home.
 How does this plan work for various ages?

 The themed unit study style of learning is flexible for various ages.
 For a younger child (toddler), you can slow the pace down.
 For the older child, you can study the same theme and go into more detail with each topic.
 And don't worry if you skipped a topic this year because next year you can repeat and expand on that topic!
 That is the beauty of unit studies... you can repeat and expand each year as your children grow.
 Because children learn best with repetition.

 Doesn't the Montessori method encourage you to "follow the child's interests" and how does that work with unit studies?

 We like to remind parents that we are to "prepare the environment" for our children to be inspired to learn.
 This is especially true for the younger ages (infant to 5 years).
 As the child grows older, they will begin asking questions of discovery.
 This is a great time to visit the library for books on the topic of interest and dig in!
 And over time, if you have unit study themes built up, you can grab the materials to help with hands-on learning questions as they arise.
-Please note that the LHL unit studies are interchangeable and can be used at any time of the year.

 How do themes or unit studies work?